eiffel-wrap-c/WrapC/doc/Readme.md

 The name of the class is `COLORS_ENUM_API`.
 Since Eiffel does not have the enum concept, enums are mapped as INTEGER in Eiffel.
 Simply inherit from `COLORS_ENUM_API` wherever you want to use them or just use it as a client.

 <a name="structs"></a>
-## Structs
+## Structs and Unions

 Here we describe what code gets generated for a C struct declaration and how to use that code to create, free, read from and write to a struct.
+Unions are wrapped in a similar way.

-For structs `WrapC` generates a class with a low level layer using [inline externals](https://www.eiffel.org/doc/solutions/Interfacing_with_C_and_C%2B%2B#Inline_externals) and a high level access use the low level features to provide object oriented access.
+For structs `WrapC` generates a class with a low level layer using [inline externals](https://www.eiffel.org/doc/solutions/Interfacing_with_C_and_C%2B%2B#Inline_externals) and a high level access using the low level features to provide object oriented access.
 Every struct wrapper class inherits from `MEMORY_STRUCTURE` which is a deferred class with the following interface part of EiffelBase library:

 	deferred class interface
 		MEMORY_STRUCTURE